Guarantor Loans are useful if you are unable to get a new loan because of a low credit score or bad credit history.

 Guarantors must possess sufficient credit score and income to meet the lender’s lending criteria.
 Furthermore, they should be able to demonstrate proof of their income in the form of bank statements or tax returns.

-Some guarantor lenders also require home or other security as an extra layer of protection against the borrower’s debt.
+Some guarantor loans direct lender also require home or other security as an extra layer of protection against the borrower’s debt.
 This can be a risky move for the guarantor, since they could potentially lose their home if they default on the loan.

 If you want to serve as a guarantor, it is essential that you discuss with the potential guarantor their financial situation and any implications of taking on this role.
 Doing this will enable them to decide whether or not they are comfortable accepting it.